Dear Rachel –

 And since it’s the middle of summer, there was still plenty of time before they would set off fireworks.

-You might remember Jeff and Luke (though I don’t know if you’d actually remember Luke at all – I’ve only really made his acquaintance this year, since joining the men’s Bible study, now that I have nothing to do with my Saturday mornings anymore) setting off the fireworks last year at Jeff’s place.
+You might remember Jeff and Luke (though I don’t know if you’d actually remember Luke at all – I’ve only really made his acquaintance this year, since joining the men’s Bible study, now that I have nothing else to do with my Saturday mornings anymore) setting off the fireworks last year at Jeff’s place.
 I know you enjoyed their firepit, and the s’mores, and all those traditional nighttime summer activities they had made available for all of us that they’d invited over.

 For what it’s worth, I shot some footage of them setting things off.
 It’s not particularly well done, but at least this way, the police can’t recognize any faces, and arrest them for any illegal activity.